ergonode/docs/docs/backend/cookbook/new_channel.md

 # How to create a new channel

 Channel
-* Entity Claas to menegment
+* Entity Claas to management
 * external service connector(if required)
 * specific configuration of a specific target system